Dailybreak

 San Francisco, California, USA

-If you love TV, you can thank San Francisco for the modern TV as we know it.
+If you love TV, you can thank San Francisco for modern TV as we know it.
 In 1927, Philio Farnsworth invented the first electric TV in San Francisco.

 Seattle, Washington, USA

-The famous Space Needle has humble beginnings — straight from a napkin to be specific.
-Hotel executive Edward E. Carlson travelled to Stuttgart, Germany in 1959 and was so inspired by the Stuttgart tower, he doodled something similar on a hotel napkin with aspirations to build a tower for Seattle’s developing skyline.
+The famous Space Needle has humble beginnings — straight from a napkin, to be specific.
+Hotel executive Edward E. Carlson travelled to Stuttgart, Germany in 1959 and was so inspired by the Stuttgart tower, he doodled something similar on a hotel napkin, with aspirations to build a tower for Seattle’s developing skyline.

 Toronto, Ontario, Canada